![]() |

 behavioral shift.

-1. OBSERVE BEHAVIORConsumers are notoriously bad at predicting or remembering theirbehavior, so don't rely on what they say in focus groups or one-on-oneinterviews.
+Consumers are notoriously bad at predicting or remembering theirbehavior, so don't rely on what they say in focus groups or one-on-oneinterviews.
 Instead, watch what they do.
 Last year, people were readyto trade in their SUVs for hybrids at the thought of $3-per-gallon gas.
 Today, those same SUVs are swerving across three lanes of traffic for the opportunity to fill up for gas that cheap.

-2. UNDERSTAND THE NEW COMPETITIVE SETObserve consumer behavior outside of your traditionally defined category or region.
+Observe consumer behavior outside of your traditionally defined category or region.
 A behavior change in some unrelated category or in another country could be affecting your brand.

-3. UNCOVER THE EMOTIONS BEHIND THE BEHAVIORSDetermine how your unique collection of functional and emotional benefits can best be leveraged to capitalize on this new behavior or used to create a different behavior.
-Our take: Good advertising during times of (relative) scarcity shouldn't look much different than that during periods of abundance.
+Good advertising during times of (relative) scarcity shouldn't look much different than that during periods of abundance.
 Where the change will be most dramatic is with advertisers that were using cheap ploys and gimmicks to catch viewer attention.
 Unless the ploy is for dramatically reduced pricing or something else that will have a direct effect on the viewer's wallet, it's unlikely to evoke the same kind of response as it might have during better economic times.
 Thus, we're uncertain that Spahr's suggestion to uncover the emotions behind behaviors is particularly applicable at this point.
 As times get tough, emotion has less and less power to influence decisions that must be made rationally.
-Comments (0)